saezlab/prostate-phosphoSWATH_V2/ClusterCorrelations.md

 analysed condition can have an unexpected behaviour.
 We can define a better procedure based on what we want to analyse.
 I think that it would be very interesting to find clusters of phosphosites that have a similar behaviour/trend in one condition and the opposite in another.
+Then, we can check which kinases are regulating those sites.

 ## R session Info